BijanSeif/OpenSRANE_Documentation/docs/_sources/developer/Extend/hazard-spk.rst.txt

          :widths: 10, 10, 40

-		 SampleRandomMagnitude, rnd [1]_, It shows that each class(in the module) should have this method for returning the magnitude corresponding the entered random variable. wipeAnalysisGlobal, "---", Shows the global parameters that should be initialize and the begining of each analysis as decribed :ref:`here <FrameworkGLBP>`.
+		 SampleRandomMagnitude, rnd [1]_, It shows that each class(in the module) should have this method for returning the magnitude corresponding the entered random variable. wipeAnalysisGlobal, "---", Shows the global parameters that should be initialize and the beginning of each analysis as described :ref:`here <FrameworkGLBP>`.

    ..
 [1] rnd: Is an argument for getting random variable.